dloss/klp/README.md

 - [jc](https://github.com/kellyjonbrazil/jc): CLI tool and python library that converts the output of popular command-line tools, file-types, and common strings to JSON, YAML, or Dictionaries
 - [jtbl](https://github.com/kellyjonbrazil/jtbl): CLI tool to convert JSON and JSON Lines to terminal, CSV, HTTP, and markdown tables
 - [evtx2json](https://github.com/vavarachen/evtx2json): convert Windows evtx files (Windows Event Log Files) into JSON
+- [evtx_dump](https://github.com/omerbenamram/evtx): convert Windows evtx files (Windows Event Log Files) into JSON or XML
 - [tailspin](https://github.com/bensadeh/tailspin): A log file highlighter
 - [ov](https://github.com/noborus/ov): Feature-rich terminal-based text viewer.
 It is a so-called terminal pager.
 - [Visidata](https://www.visidata.org): A terminal spreadsheet multitool for discovering and arranging data
 - [Benthos](https://github.com/benthosdev/benthos.git): High performance and resilient stream processor, able to connect various sources and sinks
+- [Anyquery](https://anyquery.dev): CLI tool to run SQL queries on any data source, no matter if it's a file, an API, logs, or a local app

 #### Processing TSV Output
 The TSV format can be processed by spreadsheet software and common Unix tools: